Experts say that you may actually be doing more harm than good

 - If you have dry skin and live in a place where the air is dry and cold, shower every other day.
 Frequent bathing in these climates may cause irritation to your skin due to lack of moisture stripped by soap and water.

 - As for hair care, it’s not advisable to shampoo daily unless your scalp requires medical shampoo.
 Overwashing your hair causes an imbalance in the natural oils needed for shine and volume.
 The scalp may overproduce these oils, causing an oily scalp, or produce less that may cause dry hair.

 Overall, bathing daily isn’t a public health issue.
 It’s still advisable to shower regularly to reduce body odor and to practice basic hygiene.
-Especially now with the threat of the coronavirus going around, we are all advised to keep clean and wash our hands all the time.
+Especially now with the threat of COVID-19 going around, we are all advised to keep clean and wash our hands all the time.
 There hasn’t been a proven ideal frequency for showering habits.
-However, showering only several times a week and having short showers focusing on specific areas of your body may be enough.
+However, showering several times a week and taking short showers focusing on specific areas of our body may be enough.